Home

 I don’t really understand myself, for I want to do what is right, but I don’t do it.
 Instead, I do what I hate.
 I want to do what is good, but I don’t.
 I don’t want to do what is wrong, but I do it anyway.
 I have discovered this principle of life—that when I want to do what is right, I inevitably do what is wrong.
 But there is another power within me that is at war with my mind.
 This power makes me a slave to the sin that is still within me.
 Oh, what a miserable person I am!
 Who will free me from this life that is dominated by sin and death?
 Thank God!
 The answer is in Jesus Christ our Lord.
 Romans 7:14-25 (slightly modified, NLT)

-Until we accept this into our understanding, we remain enslaved by and to self, consumed by self to please self, which is not possible due to the reality that we are imperfect people living among more imperfect people on a planet that is imperfect, because to the problem of the human condition. therefore, it is irrational—unreasonable—to believe or imagine that there is any other way through the human condition other than in relationship with Jesus.
+Until we accept this into our understanding, we remain enslaved by and to self, consumed by self to please self, which is not possible due to the reality that we are imperfect people living among more imperfect people on a planet that is imperfect, because to the problem of the human condition.
+It is irrational—unreasonable—to believe or imagine that there is any other way through the human condition other than in relationship with Jesus.

 I want to do what’s right, but I don’t.
 I want to do what’s good, but I don’t.
 I don’t want to do what’s wrong, but I do it anyway.
 Who will free me from this life?